NoName-ForTeam/photo-fiesta/README.md

 ## Contributing

 We welcome contributions!
-Please read our contributing guidelines before submitting pull requests.
+Please read our [contributing guidelines](./contributing.md) before submitting pull requests.

 ## License

-This project is licensed under the MIT License.
+This project is currently not licensed.
+All rights are reserved by the project owners.
+No permission is granted to use, modify, or share this software for any purpose.😉